edgedb/edgedb/docs/edgeql/transactions.rst

 Client libraries
 ----------------

 There is rarely a reason to use these commands directly.
-All EdgeDB client libraries provide dedicated transaction APIs that handle transaction creation under the hood.
+All Gel client libraries provide dedicated transaction APIs that handle transaction creation under the hood.

 Examples below show a transaction that sends 10 cents from the account of a ``BankCustomer`` called ``'Customer1'`` to ``BankCustomer`` called ``'Customer2'``.
-The equivalent EdgeDB schema and queries are:
+The equivalent Gel schema and queries are:

 .. code-block::